CDCgov/data-exchange-routing/nonhl7-orchestration/fns/fns-csv-pipeline/README.md

 This function uses [Digital Preservation's CSV validation tool](https://github.com/digital-preservation/csv-validator) to validate the contents of the CSV file.
 The associated format for the schema is detailed [here](http://digital-preservation.github.io/csv-schema/csv-schema-1.2.html).

-**NOTE** This function is completely untested.
+>**NOTE** This function is completely untested.
 Handoff occurred before even unit tests were created.

-## Zip Stream
-Since no use cases want unzipped files, there is "no need" to have the files physically unzipped (there might be performance concerns, but we did not have a chance to test these out).
+>Since no use cases want unzipped files, there is "no need" to have the files physically unzipped (there might be performance concerns, but we did not have a chance to test these out).
-As such, there is an idea of just peeking to grab the file names in the decompressor, and then in this function stream the ZIP to the single file and then only read in the contents of that file.
+>As such, there is an idea of just peeking to grab the file names in the decompressor, and then in this function stream the ZIP to the single file and then only read in the contents of that file.
-Again, there are a lot of performance considerations that have not been tested with either this approach or the original approach.
+>Again, there are a lot of performance considerations that have not been tested with either this approach or the original approach.

 ## Multithreading
 Digital Preservation does not offer multithreading out-of-the-box.
 As such, this function manually chunks the file and runs multiple threads in parallel.